16C.08 Professional or technical services.

 (3) distinguish between contracts that are being issued for the first time and contracts that are being extended;

-(5) identify services by commodity code, including topics such as contracts for training, contracts for research and opinions, and contracts for computer systems; and
+(5) identify services by commodity code, including topics such as contracts for training, contracts for research and opinions, and contracts for computer systems.

-(c) Within 30 days of final completion of a contract over $50,000 covered by this subdivision, the head of the agency entering into the contract must submit a one-page report to the commissioner who must submit a copy to the Legislative Reference Library.
+(c) Within 30 days of final completion of a contract over $40,000 covered by this subdivision, the head of the agency entering into the contract must submit a one-page report to the commissioner who must submit a copy to the legislative reference library.
 The report must: